Estimating Motor Symptom Presence and Severity in Parkinson's Disease from Wrist Accelerometer Time Series using ROCKET and InceptionTime: Methods

-We split the pre-processed data into training, test, and validation sets, ensuring that these sets are disjoint by patients.
-Furthermore, in each split, we aim to resemble the class distribution of the overall dataset (data stratification). \Cref{tab:datasplit} shows the split between training, validation, and test data.
+We split the pre-processed data into disjoint training, test, and validation sets, ensuring that no patient appears in multiple sets.
+Each split resembles the class distribution of the overall dataset through data stratification. \Cref{tab:datasplit} shows the split between training, validation, and test data.
+The total duration refers to the sum of the durations of all tasks with a given symptom annotation.
+There is a substantial imbalance in the class labels, with more instances of no (or mild) symptoms than strong symptoms.

-When tuning hyperparameters, we hold out the test set for the final evaluation and use the remaining data for grouped stratified cross-validation, as proposed by \cite{vablas2019mlvallimiteddata,cawley2010overfitting}.
-In essence, we create five folds for cross-validation such that the proportions of the data points that belong to each class are similar in each fold and patients do not overlap.
-Five cross-validation folds lead to \SI{80}{\percent} training data and \SI{20}{\percent} validation data for each model.
+For hyperparameter tuning, we hold out the test set for final evaluation and apply grouped stratified cross-validation using the remaining data.~\cite{vablas2019mlvallimiteddata,cawley2010overfitting}.
+Specifically, we create five folds such that class proportions remain consistent across folds, and no patient appears in multiple folds.
+Five cross-validation folds lead to approximately \SI{80}{\percent} training data and \SI{20}{\percent} validation data for each model.
+Scores are averaged across these folds.

-The symptom severity annotations in the dataset refer to varying time duration according to the manifestation of the corresponding symptom.
-Consequently, the annotated time series have different lengths.
-However, we require data to be equal-length for \gls{tsc}.
-Therefore, we normalized the data length with a moving window approach that has two hyperparameters: window length and the overlap proportion between windows.
-The window length is tuned as a hyperparameter henceforth while we fix the overlap proportion to \SI{50}{\percent} for training and \SI{80}{\percent} for evaluation.